Three-point intrinsic alignments of dark matter halos in the IllustrisTNG simulation: Results

 where $M_\mathrm{h}$ is the mean halo mass per bin.
 We estimate this relationship using both $P_{\delta \mathrm{E}}$ and $P_{\mathrm{E}\mathrm{E}}$.
 The results are shown in Fig.~\ref{fig:slopeallz}.
 At all redshifts the two estimates are reasonably consistent for \mbox{$k_\mathrm{max}\le 2\ h \, \mathrm{Mpc}^{-1}$}, but show some variability for higher $k_\mathrm{max}$.

 We can compare our estimated power spectrum slopes in Fig.~\ref{fig:slopeallz} with those found by \citet{piras2018mass} from the Millennium simulation.
 These authors obtained \mbox{$\beta \approx 0.35$} for \mbox{$z=0.46$}, with a slightly lower-mass sample of halos \mbox{($ 10^{11.36}< M_\mathrm{h} <10^{13.36} \ h^{-1}\mathrm{M}_\odot$)}.
-Our value \mbox{$\beta \approx 0.43$} for \mbox{$k_\mathrm{max}\approx 2\ h \, \mathrm{Mpc}^{-1}$} at $z=0.5$ is consistent with this.
+Our value \mbox{$\beta \approx 0.43$} for \mbox{$k_\mathrm{max}\approx 2\ h \, \mathrm{Mpc}^{-1}$} at $z=0.5$ is somewhat higher.
 We note, however, that \citet{piras2018mass} repeated their analysis using observational data and found $\beta \approx 0.56$.
 They suggested several possible reasons for this difference, including the effect of baryons on halo shapes and the relative strength of the stellar and dark matter signals in different mass bins.